eclipx/coding-test/readme.md

     - Utilize flexbox as much as possible

 # Criteria
-1. Create API endpoint to return product list, refer to [product list](data/products.json)
-2. Create **extendable** API discount logic with the following initials:
-    - A customer who has cart total over $1000, gets a discount of 10% on the whole order.
-    - For category "2", when you buy five, you get sixth for free
-    - For category "1", you will get 20% discount on cheapest product
-3. SPA checkout application, with the following features:
-    - Add line item button
-    - Product selection
-    - Quantity input
-    - Total $ amount per line item
-    - Cart Total
+1. Create SPA Progressive Web Application:
+    - Simple Login Screen via freeTier of Auth0/Okta/Firebase
+    - Authenticated Pages with:
+        - Input box integrated with Google Places API
+        - Upon list selection,
+            - Show google map with directions from current ocation to the selected location

 # Acceptance Criteria
-1. SPA fetching product data via API
-2. App is easy to install and run locally
+1. App is easy to install and run locally
-3. Code Quality
+2. Code Quality
     - Your code must be clean, well-structured, commented and easy to understand

 # Bonus Point